cromptone/vocab-drills/README.md

 _Introduction_

 * This is a program I created to help learn German vocabulary.
+As you can see, it uses Clojure, ClojureScript with Reagent and re-frame, Garden for CSS.

 _Description of drills_